 – Click to select Bluetooth.
 You will see a list of Bluetooth devices connected to your computer.

 – Search for your Bluetooth headset name, then Right Click on them.

 – Last, select the option Update Driver and follow the steps on Windows.

 Way 3 – Through Windows Audio Playback Troubleshooter

 On the latest versions of Windows like Windows 10 or 11.
 There is a Troubleshooting function to help fix common errors you encounter on your computer.
 You can use this feature to fix unstable Bluetooth connections by following the steps as below:

-– Right-click the Speaker icon located to the right of the Taskbar.
+– At Taskbar, right click the Speaker icon.
 Select Troubleshoot Sound Problems.

 – A notice will appear, select your Bluetooth headset and select Next.